 While these tips are generally helpful, we should all have specific goals in mind for Ramadan.
 Is it to complete the Quran?
 Pray every night of tarawih at the masjid?
 Whatever your goal may be, make sure to map out a plan of success.
 For example, if you want to complete the Quran, break up the Quran into blocks each day to read.
 If you want to be at the masjid every night, make sure you plan out your meals and arrange for things in your home to be taken care of.
 Whatever your plan is, ask for help so that you can reach your Ramadan goals inshallah.

 Avoid Idle Talk and Engage in Dhikr

-Take this month of Ramadan do avoid chit chats and rather focus on your tasks you need to attend to.
+Take this month of Ramadan do avoid chit chats and rather focus on the tasks you need to attend to.
 This does not mean to be unfriendly but avoid unnecessary conversations.
-This allows you to stay focused on what you need to accomplish and also efficiency in your tasks which is an ideal win-win deal!
+This allows you to stay focused on what you need to accomplish and efficient in your tasks which is an ideal win-win deal!
 Doing dhikr also keeps remembrance of Allah close at hand too.